Rahul-Raviprasad/Performance-in-JavaScript/README.md

 * Check if you really need many of the abstractions and if that could be easily replaced by something simple yet maintainable.

 ## CSS Animations are generally faster than JS
-If possible and generally for simple animations most often it is then, you can replace the Javascript code with CSS.

 Also many times people use things like setTimeout which is not clear on when it will execute all it tell is to wait for a certain amount of time.
 So for critical animations it can be wrong, and this is the same for setInterval.